vadymuxd/searching-the-fox/EMAIL_CONFIRMATION_SETUP.md

    - `https://searching-the-fox.vercel.app/auth/callback`
    - `https://searching-the-fox.vercel.app/`

-## 3. How the Flow Works
+## 2. How the Flow Works

-### New User Email Confirmation Flow:
+### New User Sign-up Flow:
 1. User signs up with email/password
 2. User receives custom styled email with confirmation link
+3. **User can immediately sign in with unverified email**
+4. App shows "Please Confirm Your Email" screen until verification
-3. User clicks confirmation link → redirects to `/auth/confirm`
+5. When user clicks confirmation link → redirects to `/auth/confirm`
-4. Server verifies the token → redirects to `/auth/callback/confirm`
+6. Server verifies the token → redirects to `/auth/callback/confirm`
-5. Client-side page loads and:
+7. Client-side page loads and:
    - Confirms email verification
    - Checks for localStorage data
    - Migrates any existing job search data to database
-   - Signs user in automatically
+   - Signs user in automatically (if not already)
    - Redirects to `/results` page

+### Sign-in with Unverified Email Flow:
+1. User tries to sign in with unverified email
+2. Sign-in succeeds (no error thrown)
+3. User is redirected to homepage
+4. App detects `user.email_confirmed_at` is null
+5. Shows "Please Confirm Your Email" screen
+6. User remains in this state until they click the confirmation link in their email

-### Existing User Email Confirmation (if needed):
+### Verified User Flow:
-- Same flow works for existing users
+- Sign-in works normally
-- If they have localStorage data, it gets migrated
-- If they don't, they just get signed in and redirected

-### OAuth Users:
-- Continue to use the existing `/auth/callback` route
-- Get redirected directly to `/results`
+- User gets redirected to `/results` or homepage
+- Full app functionality available

 ## 4. Key Features